ChadVanHalen/SIEM-Honeypot-Lab/README.md

 <br/>
 At this point my map was failing due to reaching my free trial limitation on the IP location API, would have been interesting to see how many different locations would have tried to brute force into my VM, but I had to call it here.<br/>
 It was still logging attempts, but just unable to convert the IP to locations.<br/>
-In my VM I re-enabled all the firewall settings I previously disabled, and nearing 7pm I catch this final login attempt:<br/>
+In my VM I re-enabled all the firewall settings I previously disabled, and nearing 7pm I catch this final login attempt.
+After re-enabling the firewall there were no more RDP attempts.:<br/>
 <img src="https://i.postimg.cc/XNPBTvyS/23-View-of-my-last-log-before-re-configuring-firewall.png" height="80%" width="80%" alt="SOC Analyst Lab"/>